 UNIQ is a free programme for state-educated students from all over the UK who are in their first year of further education.
-Every year more students from diverse backgrounds apply to the University of Oxford and get offered places because they have been on UNIQ.
-We offer places to 1350 students on our residential courses.
-We also offer a further 1,000 students a place on UNIQ Digital, our online mentoring platform with advice from current students.
+Every year more students from diverse backgrounds apply to the University of Oxford and get offered places with help from UNIQ.

 UNIQ is an access programme, which means that we prioritise state school students with good grades from backgrounds that are under-represented at Oxford and other highly selective universities.

-The main criteria we use to select students relate to academic potential and information on students educational and socio economic background.
+The criteria we use to select students relate to academic potential and information on students’ educational and socio-economic background.